 This is a big deal.
 That’s why I have it at the top of the list of benefits of downsizing.

 2. Lower taxes

 Property taxes on houses are based on the value of the property.
-When you buy something that cost less than your last house, your taxes are also going to be less on the new house.
-Taxes are worked into mortgage payments, so that’s another reduction in monthly outflow.
+When you buy something that costs less than your last house, your taxes are also going to be less in the new house.
+Taxes are worked into mortgage payments, so that’s another reduction in the monthly outflow.

 3. Utility bills

 Since our house is now half the size of the last house, our utility bills are much lower.
 Utility bills in various areas tend to range from $200 to $400 per month.
 Ours, with everything included – electric, gas, and water – is at that lower end now.
 Previously it was at the high end.
 I was actually surprised how much lower the monthly bills are now.

 Our big house had three air conditioner units.
 It also had an elevator, and a generator, and a dock, and a boat lift, and a bunch of little things that required annual maintenance.
 The new house has one AC unit (which cools the house perfectly!) and none of those other things.